Apologies, but no results were found.

 From 1998 to 2008, Dr. Tannant was a Professor in the Department of Civil and Environmental Engineering at the University of Alberta where he served as the Director of the School of Mining and Petroleum Engineering.
 From 1989 to 1998, he was a Senior Research Engineer at the Geomechanics Research Centre, Laurentian University and was also an adjunct professor to the School of Engineering at Laurentian University.

 Dr. Tannant is a registered professional engineer in British Columbia and a member of the following professional organizations: CARMA, CDA, CGS, CIM, EIC, IAEG, and ISRM.

 Research website: https://geotechresearchgroup.ok.ubc.ca/

 Ph.D. – Civil (Geotechnical) Engineering (University of Alberta)

 B.A.Sc. – Geological Engineering (University of British Columbia)

 Research Interests & Projects

 Dr. Tannant’s research investigates rock mechanics, geotechnical engineering, and engineering geology with emphasis on applied research associated with surface and underground excavations in rock for civil and mining applications, geohazard identification and analysis, rock support design, and geotechnical engineering of earth dams.
 He works on research projects with strong applied engineering components.
-Dr. Tannant is currently using terrestrial photogrammetry as a field measuring and mapping tool, more recently using UAVs to take photos.
+Dr. Tannant is currently using photogrammetry as a field measuring and mapping tool, more recently using UAVs to take photos.